kacperkus/ember-fps/README.md

 <code>ember -v</code>

 If you had to install Ember with sudo, you'll probably have to use it also with ember-cli.
-That's confusing (especially that we'll be using bower).
+That's confusing (especially because we'll be using bower).
 But first things first.

 If you see something like:
 <code>version: 1.13.13</code>